I interviewed Robert Cray for the third time back in July of 2000, when he was heading to Vancouver to play a blues festival.

 David Gogo drinks “anything that’s liquid” and uses the empty glass for a slide in Vancouver

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
+ORIGINALLY PUBLISHED ON SEPT.
 19, 1991 By Steve Newton Does 22-year-old David Gogo have what it takes to become Canada’s next blues-rock guitar hero?
 Can his name be mentioned along with the likes of Jeff Healey, Colin James, and Tony “Wild T” Springer?
-That question could be on a few minds these … Continue reading David Gogo drinks “anything that’s liquid” and uses the empty glass for a slide in Vancouver
+That question could be on a few minds these days, especially in … Continue reading David Gogo drinks “anything that’s liquid” and uses the empty glass for a slide in Vancouver